 Foreign domestic helpers (FDH) in Hong Kong must be paid for their statutory holidays, after 3 months of employment, as stated in the law.
 The holiday pay should be paid to the helper no later than the next payday after that statutory holiday.

-If the statutory holiday falls on a rest day, you should grant the domestic helper a holiday on the next day which is not a rest day, statutory holiday or alternative holiday.
+If the statutory holiday falls on a rest day, you should grant the domestic helper a holiday on the next day which is not a rest day, statutory holiday, or alternative holiday.

-Statutory holidays are an important time for domestic helpers to rest and have their own time.
+Statutory holidays are important for domestic helpers to rest and have their own time.
 Remember to take the responsibility to grant the helpers public holidays in Hong Kong and respect their right to rest and have paid holidays.